balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 And only deep down the thought process, we may realise we are going astray.<br>
 But, we would have worked on it so much, that we would be in denial to accept that this approach is not the right one.
 So we may still go ahead and tweak the solution and see if it fits.<br>
 Well, remember what I said before?
 Don't hold on too tight, [let go]()<br>
 Choose an alternative path and move on.
-Believe in law of conservation of thought.
+Believe in law of conservation of thought.<br>

+If you haven't already, do look at this blog on [letting go]().

 The above approach including pitfalls is demonstarted in the example [here]().
 Do have a look.<br>
 Its' road to El Dorado then!!